 BetMGM is running a PA Launch Party Sweepstakes promotion.
 Entries are earned for every $20 wagered on slots or table games.
 The more you play, the more entries you earn.

 At the end of the first week, one winner will receive a luxury pickup truck valued at $32,750.
 The winner gets drawn on Dec.
 8.

 BetMGM sportsbook and poker still to come

 For now, BetMGM, a partnership of GVC Holdings under the ROAR Digital brand, has not yet moved to launch its online sportsbook option, despite having just made a deal with the Steelers as their first gaming partner.
 BetMGM is live in several states with online sports betting apps.

-Also, poker is potentially around the corner for BetMGM, though the timetable remains unclear.
+Also, a BetMGM Poker PA launch is potentially around the corner, though the timetable remains unclear.